wix/Detox/docs/Introduction.WritingFirstTest.md

 ## Step 1: Prepare a JavaScript file to hold your scenario (spec)

-Every detox test scenario is usually placed in its own JavaScript file.
+Every Detox test scenario is usually placed in its own JavaScript file.
 If you've followed the [installation tutorial](Introduction.GettingStarted.md), these files are located in `/e2e/*.spec.js` under your React Native project root.
 Feel free to place these files wherever you like, this directory structure is just a recommendation.

 If you're using Mocha as your test runner, these files will simply be executed one by one when you run your tests.